-Full FCOC exercise report for Home Care available at: web page xxx
+Full FCOC exercise report for Home Care available on our webpage.

 Although published rates in Walsall are towards the lower range regionally, the actual rates paid off-framework and negotiated individually are closer, suggesting a lower level of divergence to the FCOC exercise.
-It should be noted that the data submissions for this sector, especially for nursing, were low and not always of good guality, therefore it is difficult to say with confidence how applicable these rates are across the market; requiring further work with providers.
+It should be noted that the data submissions for this sector, especially for nursing, were low and not always of good quality, therefore it is difficult to say with confidence how applicable these rates are across the market; requiring further work with providers.